 Then they had to carry the wet laundry and baggage back again after many hours of work.

 The road to the geothermal pools was not good and could be dangerous as springs and rivers could flood.
 There are cases of laundry women falling into streams and rivers and drowning due to the heavy baggage they carried on their backs.

 At the next intersection of Bankastræti and Ingólfsstræti, turn right.
 One of the cultural signs is at the corner of Arnarhóll hill and Hverfisgata.
 This one is about Arnarhóll and the farmstead.
 The farm stood where the statue of Ingólfur Arnarsson is now.

 It is believed the farm was founded shortly after the settlement of Iceland (around 870).
-The oldest relics unearthed during archaeological digs in 1995 dated from the 12th or 13th century.
+The oldest relics unearthed during archaeological digs in 1995 dating from the 12th or 13th century.
 However, the excavation didn’t include the whole hill, so further research is needed to reveal older remains.

 When the Government house was built in the 18th century, initially as a prison at the south end of Arnarhóll, the grounds went under the purview of the prison.
 With that, the farm went into disrepair and was demolished in 1828.

 Well into the 19th century, the main route to the east of Iceland from Reykjavik was along the shore (where Hafnarstræti is now), by Arnarhóll, then up to Skólavörðuholt (where Hallgrímskrikja church is now), then towards Öskjuhlíð (where Perlan is), where it forked.
 One lane went to Hafnarfjörður, the other up to Árbær, through Bústaðavegur and Elliðaárdalur Valley.

 To reach Arnarhóll from Hafnarstræti, people had to cross a brook called Arnarhóll Brook.
 The crossing could be tricky until a bridge was built at the end of the 18th century.